iscjk/blackjackgenius/README.md

 **License:**
 This project is licensed under the **Creative Commons Attribution-NonCommercial (CC BY-NC)** license.
 You are free to share and adapt the work for non-commercial purposes with proper attribution.

-Enjoy strategising and may your blackjack hands always be strong! 🃏